Scholarships & Grants

 - As an NCAA DIII provisional member, participation in athletics will not be considered when awarding students financial aid, including need-based grants and merit-based aid.

-Transfer students with a college GPA of at least a 3.25 will be considered for scholarships in the range of $4,000 to $10,000 per year.
-Transfer applicants who are Phi Theta Kappa members in good academic standing will be guaranteed to receive at least the Faculty Scholarship of $4,000.
+Transfer students with a college GPA of at least a 3.0 will be considered for scholarships up to full tuition.
+Transfer applicants who are Phi Theta Kappa members in good academic standing will be guaranteed to receive at least the Faculty Scholarship.
 In some cases, exceptional transfer applicants will receive consideration for awards up to full tuition based on the quality of their academic profile and evidence of exceptional school/church/community engagement.

 Other Grants and Scholarships